What Is a Virtual CFO? When Growing Businesses Need One

 • You aren’t sure how to appropriately staff your business for current and future initiatives.

 At this stage, many companies explore Virtual CFO services to add strategic financial leadership without building a full internal finance department.
-See what’s included in Anders’ Virtual CFO services — from forecasting and dashboards to ongoing strategic planning.
+See how Virtual CFO services provide the financial clarity and strategic direction growing businesses need — from forecasting and dashboards to ongoing planning and accountability.

 Experienced, full-time CFOs command high salaries.
 By one estimate, the median CFO salary is $440,000+, not including vacations, bonuses, and other benefits.
 For businesses making beyond $40 million in revenue, an in-house CFO and accounting team will likely be a justifiable option (due to scope of work).
 That gives you a ballpark of whether it’s in your budget to hire a full-time CFO versus a virtual or fractional CFO.